moodlebox/moodle-tool_moodlebox/README.md

 - GUI to set the MoodleBox date and time.
 - GUI to set the MoodleBox password.
 - GUI to set the MoodleBox Wi-Fi network password (or remove it), SSID and channel.
+- GUI to resize the partition of the SD card of the MoodleBox.
 - GUI to restart and shutdown the MoodleBox.

 ## Availability